akrai15/Future_First_Assignment/README.md

 ### **A. Model Accuracy**

-* ** (0.9938):** The model captures 99.4% of the variance.
+* **R Square (0.9938):** The model captures 99.4% of the variance.
 This is primarily driven by the inertia of the stock price itself.
 * **RMSE ($48.76):** On a typical trading day, the model's prediction is within $48 of the actual closing price.

 ### **B. The "Signal" Discovery**